quarkusio/quarkus-quickstarts/kafka-streams-quickstart/README.md

         -t temperatures-aggregated
 ```

-You also can obtain the current aggregated state for a given weather station using _http_,
+You also can obtain the current aggregated state for a given weather station using _httpie_,
 which will invoke an Kafka Streams interactive query for that value:

 ```bash